web analytics

 This is what I call the ‘cold empath’ stage.
 The good news is that after this stage we have an opportunity to recenter ourselves, to tune back into our sensitivity and approach it in a healthier way for ourselves and others moving forward.

-I discuss this phase and exercizes for working through it in my free empath guidebook.
+I discuss this phase and exercizes for working through it in my empath guidebook.

 What has your experience with this been?